-Believe it or not, a cardiologist is one of the most respected occupations in the healthcare field.
-It is a specialty that is making a huge difference in patients’ lives while improving the life expectancy.
+Believe it or not, a career in cardiology is one of the most respected occupations in the healthcare field.
+It is a specialty that is making a huge difference in patients’ lives while improving life expectancy.

 If you are excited to pursue a career in cardiology, keep all the above-mentioned things in mind before taking the plunge.
 It might seem challenging to become a cardiologist, but it’s worth it.